-Now we are into 2009, it may be prudent to use a figure of £100 per square foot for a reasonable standard specification.
-For a high specification house this figure may rise to £130-£140 per square foot.
+Now we are into 2013, it may be prudent to use a figure of £100 per square foot (Just over £1000.00 per square metre) for a reasonable standard specification.
+For a high specification house this figure may rise to £130-£140 per square foot (about £1500.00 per square metre).
 But now you are asking “what is a reasonable standard specification?”
 We will answer that by identifying just some of the features that will bump up the cost:

 - Bespoke kitchen furniture and worktops – buying from a company that will tailor-make to your requirements will add many thousands of pounds to the good quality kitchens that can be obtained from high street outlets.
 You may get a uniquely designed kitchen with units made from solid wood instead of melamine or veneered particle board.
 Marble worktops, luxury hob and oven or Aga style cookers.

 - Top of the range sanitary ware, wall tiles and floor tiles – for example, walk-in shower enclosures, Jacuzzis, marble tiles

 - Hardwood stairs, internal doors, architrave, skirting board - wood such as Oak and Ash (slightly cheaper than Oak but still good looking)

 - Hardwood flooring – you will need to determine which floors will be hardwood, but at least the cost will be easier to estimate by checking prices at the many suppliers available throughout the country

 - Real fireplace with chimney – the materials and work required to build a chimney breast and the stack will add at least a couple of thousand pounds